geckooooo/absclock/README.md

 ### Notation Variations

-the first portion of the string prior to the year--from eternity to age, `E:4:3:3:2:3`--isn't likely to be relevant on a day to day basis for most people and can be omitted for practicality.
+the first portion of the string prior to the year--from eternity to age, `E:4:3:3:2:3:`--isn't likely to be relevant on a day to day basis for most people and can be omitted for practicality.
 The notation for ignoring unwanted larger time units on the left (for example, leaving only year to nanoseconds) is:

 `YYYY:MM:DD:HH:MM:SS:MSS:NSSSSS`

 To ignore smaller units, say for rounding to the second, simply truncate them the same way from the right:

-`E:O:R:PE:EP:AG:YYYY:MM:DD:HH:MM:SS`
+`E:O:R:P:C:A:YYYY:MM:DD:HH:MM:SS`

+And of couse you can truncate from both ends at once:

+`YYYY:MM:DD:HH:MM`

 ### More Absolute Time Examples

-* Big Bang: `E:0:0:00:00:00:-13800000000:01:01:00:00:00:000:000000`
+* Big Bang: `E:0:0:0:0:0:-13800000000:01:01:00:00:00:000:000000`
     * (this assumes the Big Bang started exactly 13.8 billion years ago.)
 * Declaration of Independence: